Banno/web-component-router/README.md

 }
 ```

-Most elements will either use (or inherit) the default implementations.
 Two mixins are provided to make this easy.
 When
 using the mixin, `routeEnter` and `routeExit` methods are only need defined
 when the default behavior needs modified.
 In most cases any overridden